Lebanon national football team: Asian Games

 The Lebanon national senior team only participated once at the Asian Games, at Bangkok 1998.
 Thanks to a 5–1 win against Cambodia, Lebanon qualified past the preliminary round and were drawn with Qatar, Thailand, and Kazakhstan in the second round.
 Following two 1–0 defeats, respectively to Qatar and Thailand, Lebanon won 3–0 against Kazakhstan in their final encounter of the group stage.
-However, the three points weren't enough to qualify Lebanon to the knockout round.
+However, the three points were not enough to qualify Lebanon to the knockout round.